nj099/webdev2/README.md

 # For creating react app
 ***IN terminal type***
 ```
-npx create-react-app my-app-name
+px create-react-app my-app-name
 ```
-**it will create a folder in which your react and node prj insilised**
+** - it will create a folder in which your react and node prj insilised**